Fall is in the air, and so are my Healthy Pumpkin Muffins! Maple syrup, gluten-free flour, and pumpkin spice make this recipe a fall favorite.

 - In a separate bowl, whisk together pumpkin, eggs, vanilla, applesauce, and maple syrup.

-- Add dry ingredients into the wet and mix.
+- Add dry ingredients to the wet and mix.

 - Make sure the pumpkin batter is smooth and lump-free.